DefaltSimon/PaC-Adventure/README.md

 - Event handling
 - Music!

-More coming in the future!
+~More coming in the future!~
+This project is being rewritten with a browser frontend, see [Amber](https://github.com/DefaultSimon/Amber)

 ---